CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-jobs.md

 - **UserId**: User ID
 - **UseRegex**: Boolean inidcator if true then `ContentType` is RegexExpression eg:`^(20|59|60)$'`

-To create an Event-Based Job, use the `EventBusJob` attribute:
+To create an event-based job, use the `EventBusJob` attribute:
 (!)
 You can use multiple EventBusAttribite on signle implementation

 ```csharp